diwyanshuprasad19/janitri/README.md

 ## Running the Test scripts

-There are 4 files named login, registration, Patient and Vitals in the tests folder.In each file there will be classes.to run test
+There are 4 files named login, registration, Patient and Vitals in the tests folder.In each file there will be classes.To executetest cases run the below commnad
 ```
 python manage.py test api.tests.[classname]
 ```
-This will run all the test case present in the above 4 files.

 <br>